Youth mentorship Programs

 Translation: "Go back and get"

-Project Optimism created and directs free mentorship programs for 4th-12th grade students in Sacramento neighborhoods.
+Project Optimism created and directs free mentorship programs for 4th-12th grade students.
 In the program youth have access to mentors who are college students and young professionals of color.
 The program includes character building workshops, outings, and days of service.
-The term Sankofa is the basis for all programs, so that youth receive support and direction they need from older generations to develop into individuals ready to contribute to the world.

 Once again, a unique characteristic of Project Optimism's youth programs, is its emphasis on providing youth of color access to college students and young professionals of color.
 There is nothing more impactful than seeing someone who looks like you accomplishing goals, excelling at life, and coming back to the community to lift others up.
 The workshop curriculum is based in the SEARCH Institute’s 40 Developmental Assets framework.
 These developmental assets have been proven, through wide and extensive research, to be the key components that determine positive youth development in adolescents (Benson et al., 2011, p.201-202).
 Therefore mentorship workshops focus on the following 8 categories:

 • Decrease in out-of-school suspensions and expulsions, chronic truancy and absence, and high-risk behaviors such as substance abuse and gang affiliation